credleo95/web-sprint-challenge-advanced-react/interview_answers.md

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

     A componenentWillMount function is called just before mounting occurs.
-Then, the componentWillUpdate is called before the rendering phase.
+Then, the componentWillUpdate is called before the render and during the updating phase.

 3. Define stateful logic.